yushiangfu/study-notes/z03-phosphor-objmgr.md

 ### GetSubTree

-Based on the argument object, e.g., `/`, the method traverses every child object path starting with it and adds to the output.
+The method traverses each child object path starting from the specified argument object, such as `/`, and includes them in the output.

 ```
 busctl call --verbose \